-This post is part of the series, Guide to Listing Your Business on Google Maps: Tips and how-tos related to using the tools Google provides small businesses to create and manage their company listing on Google Maps and other Google services.
+This post is part of the series, Small Business Guide to Managing a Listing on Google Search and Maps: Tips and how-tos for managing a company listing on Google Maps and other Google services.
 You can browse other posts in the series below.

 Google today announced “Google My Business (Google.com/business),” an attempt to provide a single-point gateway to the array of products and services the search giant provides to help run and promote a small business.

 While Google provides several of the best tools for helping small businesses get found on the web–and in the physical world–the company has repeatedly launched a confusing array of competing small business products with similar-sounding product names.
 From Google Local to Google Places to Google+ Places or Places for Google, the company has made it near impossible to know where or how to take advantage of the services they offer small businesses.

 Today, all those various brands redirect to the Google My Business landing page.

 (A part of the announcement even alludes to the previous confusion, “In addition to new businesses getting started with Google My Business, we’re also upgrading current users of Places for Business and the Google+ Dashboard to this new experience.”)

 - Update your business info on Search, Maps and Google+ from one place to make it easy for customers to get in touch

 - Add beautiful photos of your business and a virtual tour of your business interior to help customers see what makes your business unique